-- Next, whisk together the yakisoba sauce ingredients, and then set them aside
+- Next, whisk together the yakisoba sauce ingredients, and set them aside.

-- Slice your onion, and cut the carrot into small julienned strips.
-Lastly, slice your shiitake mushrooms.
+- Slice your onion and cut the carrot into small julienne strips.
+Also slice your shiitake mushrooms into small bits.

 - Chop your green onion into small 2 inch pieces, cut your cabbage into bite-size pieces, and the meat into 1-inch pieces.

-- Add the carrot and onion, and then cook for around 1 to 2 minutes.
+- Add the carrot and onion, and then cook for about 1 to 2 minutes.

 - Next, add your cabbage, and cook it until tender.

-- Then, add the shiitake mushrooms and green onion, and cook for around 1 minute.
+- Then, add the shiitake mushrooms and green onion, and cook for about 1 more minute.
 Season with the freshly ground pepper.

 Also read: how to make a delicious Hibachi noodle dish

-Somen noodles are very thin white noodles, made out of wheat flour, and are mostly served when cold.
+Somen noodles are very thin white noodles, less than 1.3 mm in diameter, made out of wheat flour, and are mostly served when cold.
 They are common, especially during the summer, and are at times served alongside hot soup (nyumen) during the winter.